NavneetSajwan/Parking-space-allocation/README.md

 IOU function takes in two boxes (a parking spot and a model predicted box) and gives iou of them.
 If a parking spot has greater iou than the threshold for any of the predicted boxes, we draw it on the image with green color otherwise with the red color.

-Basically for every parking spot we loop over every predicted box and store the ious of each parking spot in a list.
-Choose the maximum iou, if iou> threshold, voila.., spot is occupied.
+Basically for every parking spot we loop over every predicted box and store the IOUs of each parking spot in a list.
+Choose the maximum iou, and if iou> threshold, voila.., spot is occupied.
 It is inefficient, but we will worry about that later.
 For now, I can just say, I stored boxes as tensors for a reason.

 ## Visualising results